 Individuals, families, or groups who are tenants, homeowners, homeless, or homebuyers, may receive counseling from HUD-approved and HUD funded housing counseling agencies.

-Eligible housing counseling activities can include: rental, default, homeownership, homeless and reverse mortgage counseling for senior homeowners.
+Eligible housing counseling activities can include homeless, rental, pre-purchase homeownership, post-purchase homeownership, including default, disaster and reverse mortgage counseling for seniors.